DUI Expungements in Arizona

 How Long Does a DUI in Arizona Stay on Your Record?

-The state of Arizona considers a DUI to be just as serious as any other criminal conviction, meaning it remains a permanent part of your record.
-The good news is that you’ll enjoy the privilege of some improvement in your legal standing after 7 years post-DUI conviction.
-If you receive a second conviction for DUI before 7 years, you’ll face much stiffer fines and increased jail time compared to the first conviction.
-If you aren’t convicted of a second offense and your record remains clear for 7 years after your first offense, the state treats any subsequent conviction the same as a first offense DUI in Scottsdale.
+If you receive a second conviction for DUI before seven years, you’ll face much stiffer fines and increased jail time compared to the first conviction.
+If you aren’t convicted of a second offense and your record remains clear for seven years after your first offense, the state treats any subsequent conviction the same as a first offense DUI in Scottsdale.

 • Convictions for possession of 2.5 ounces of marijuana or less